Access support services

 Not sure where to go or who to ask?
 Come along to a Quiet Café or email us at email@example.com

-To help you find your way around you can download a copy of our campus map:
+To help you find your way around you can visit our digital campus map.

-Use the links below to see photos of rooms in the Skell and De Grey buildings.
-Some of these rooms may be where your lectures, seminars and examinations are held.
+You can also use explore galleries of our teaching spaces.
+General teaching rooms may be where your lectures, seminars and examinations are held.
 The rooms are typically set up in the format you see in the photos.
+You can also see specialist teaching spaces for different subjects.

 Quiet places to study